 Shortly after The Plateglass Universities (1968), came Building the New Universities (1972).

-Birks also draws architectural comparisons that help readers appreciate the scale and ambition of these institutions.
-He likens their impact, subtly, to historic cathedral-building movements, though aesthetically they are very different.
-Similarly, he references Britain’s twentieth-century new towns to highlight parallels in planning, construction speed, and national expansion.
+Birks writes in a systematic, formal tone, perhaps a bit dry, but his architectural expertise shines through, as he avoids Beloff’s terminology, instead referring to them simply as “the seven” (similar to the University Grants Commission terminology).
+Both writers, however, share a focus on their creation, spurred by the Robbins Report on Higher Education (1963) under Lord Robbins, which accelerated the establishment and construction, and the elevation of the Colleges of Advanced Technology.
+Birks draws architectural comparisons that help readers appreciate the scale and ambition.
+He likens the new universities impact, subtly, to historic cathedral-building movements, though aesthetically very different.
+Similarly, he references Britain’s twentieth-century new towns to highlight parallels in their planning, construction speed and national expansion.
 His observations are grounded, objective, and architecturally focused.
-For example, Keele University, influenced by Lord Alexander Dunlop Lindsay, missed opportunities because it failed to appoint a consultant architect, resulting in what Birks calls a “physical environment so mediocre that it belies the experiment of the university itself.”
+For example, Keele University missed opportunities through it’s failure to appoint a consultant architect, resulting in a “physical environment so mediocre that it belies the experiment of the university itself.”

 Birks, T. (1972).
 Building the New Universities (Vol. 1).
 David and Charles.